-In the past, patients had no choice but to turn to hearing protection devices as hyperacusis was not widely regarded as a genuine symptom.
+In the past, patients had no choice but to turn to hear protection devices as hyperacusis was not widely regarded as a genuine symptom.

 For tinnitus, tinnitus retraining therapy (TRT) was introduced in 1993, and with minor modifications, this has also been recommended for hyperacusis.

-After audiological and medical evaluation, the protocol requires classification of the patient according to tinnitus and hyperacusis status, and then ‘directive advice’ on the auditory system, on the mechanisms of tinnitus and hyperacusis, and on distress associated with they.
+After an audiological and medical evaluation, the protocol requires classification of the patient according to tinnitus and hyperacusis status and then ‘directive advice’ on the auditory system, tinnitus, hyperacusis, and distress associated with them.

-Binaural sound therapy, from ear-level broadband generators, is carried out even when symptoms are one-sided.
+From ear-level broadband generators, Binaural sound therapy is carried out even when symptoms are one-sided.

-There have been no randomized controlled trials of reeducation therapy for hyperacusis; they would be difficult to design in view of the twin elements of counseling and sound therapy.
+There have been no randomized controlled trials of reeducation therapy for hyperacusis; they would be challenging to design given the twin elements of counseling and sound therapy.